 CoAP follows a client/server model.
 Clients make requests to servers, servers send back responses.
 And these communications happens through connectionless datagrams.
 Clients may GET, PUT, POST and DELETE resources.
 Retries and reordering are implemented in the application stack.
 CoAP allows UDP broadcast and multicast to be used for addressing.

 MQTT [ Message Queue Telemetry Transport] : It is an open source protocol for constrained devices and low-bandwidth, high-latency networks.
-It is a publish/subscribe messaging transport that is extremely lightweight and ideal for connecting small devices to constrained networks.
+It is a publishing/subscribe messaging transport that is extremely lightweight and ideal for connecting small devices to constrained networks.

 - MQTT Publisher – a sensor or device in IoT world that publishes a piece of information.